Island and Tower

 I live here.

-And much more than just a house.
+This is a house, and much more than just a house.

-But I can’t find the memories within me.
+I must remember, but I can’t find the memories within me.

 I let go of the energy sight, and open my eyes.